USS Bath (AK-4): Early career and seizure

-World War I North Atlantic operations
+United States naval service

-She left New Orleans 2 August 1917, joined a convoy at Boston, Massachusetts, and arrived at Brest, France, 18 September 1917.
+Bath left New Orleans on 2 August 1917 to join a convoy at Boston, Massachusetts for a transatlantic crossing, and arrived at Brest, France on 18 September 1917.
 She was placed in Special Service with Train, Atlantic Fleet, and carried cargo between England and France until February 1918 when she returned to the United States.
 Bath was assigned to the Naval Overseas Transportation Service in March 1918 and carried cargo between the United States and Europe.
 Between February 1919 and July 1921 she carried cargo between the east and west coasts of the United States and to the Caribbean.

-Post-World War I activity
+In 1920, the vessel received a new hull number, AK-4.

-On 14 July 1921 Bath was assigned to the Asiatic Fleet and arrived at Cavite, Philippine Islands 6 January 1922.
+On 14 July 1921 Bath was assigned to the Asiatic Fleet and arrived at Cavite, Philippines, on 6 January 1922.
+She remained with the Asiatic Fleet until decommissioned at Cavite on 9 May 1922.

-Decommissioning

-She remained with the Asiatic Fleet until decommissioned at Cavite 9 May 1922.
 She was sold on 2 January 1926.
 She was wrecked in 1955.

 Military awards and honors

 Her crew members were eligible for the following medal: